abacusmodeling/abacus-develop/docs/quick_start/hands_on.md

 4 4 4 0 0 0
 ```

-Ok, now that all key input files have been set, one should be able to run the first quick example.
+After all the above input files have been set, one should be able to run the first quick example.
 The simplest way is to use the command line, e.g.:

 ```
 mpirun -np 2 abacus